iammanuelrafael/DiscordChatBot/README.md

 <h1>rfBot - DiscordChatBot</h1>

-An AI Discord Chatbot that you can talk to if you are alone.
+An AI Python-Based Discord Chatbot that you can talk to if you are alone.

 Add my bot to your Discord server - [rfBot](https://discord.com/api/oauth2/authorize?client_id=890168520883699722&amp;permissions=2048&amp;scope=bot)